I. Identity and contact details of the data controller

 1. Description and scope of data processing

-A contact form is available on our website, which can be used for electronic contact.
-If a user makes use of this option, the data entered in the contact form will be transmitted to us and stored.
+If a user makes use of this option, the data entered in the input mask will be transmitted to us and stored.

 • First name